dport96/ryleeauFixed.github.io/projects/falconnet.md

 For this project, I was a programmer responsible for completing delegated tasks.
 My team often practiced peer programming for maximum efficiency during our meetings twice a week.
 Some of my contributions to the website include the category filter, validations for topics in making a post, and visual graphics.
 The validations include making sure that the price and quantities are a number and displaying an error message otherwise.

 Throughout this project, I learned peer programming, website development and maintenance, and contributive teamwork.
-Website management is constant and I am excited to continue this project throughout my remaining years before I graduate from the institution.
+Website management is constant and I am excited to continue this project throughout my remaining years before I graduate from the academy.

 You can learn more at the [Falconnet Shop.](https://shop.falconnet.us/).